 7. Where do you want to see yourself in 2018 as far as personally?
 My friends will tell you I’m something of a workaholic.
 So hopefully working on something cool.
 We really are living in another golden age in terms of television, there’s just so much good content.
 I’d love to work with Noah Hawley or Bryan Fuller or on something like Westworld.

 8. How can fans reach out and connect with you on social media?
 I’m on all the usual platforms, @lcshorten on Twitter and Instagram, Lee Shorten on Facebook.
 And please do reach out, I love talking about film and TV with people.
 It’s that water cooler thing.
 Game of Thrones is back in April so I need someone to talk to about that.

 9. What other project are you working on this year?
 I worked on a pilot at the end of last year, so I’m waiting to hear if that gets picked up.
-I’ve also got a film in post production which will likely start it’s festival run this year.
+I’ve also got a film in post-production which will likely start its festival run this year.
 In the meantime, my team and I are currently reading scripts and trying to find something that looks like a good fit.

 10. Thank you for your time.
 Do you have any final words of wisdom?
 Thanks for chatting with me.
 You know, I just happened to have read a letter Hunter S. Thompson wrote to his friend in 1958 and it really spoke to me.
 So I’m going to defer to his words on finding purpose and meaning, though I highly recommend reading the whole thing: In short, he has not dedicated his life to reaching a pre-defined goal, but he has rather chosen a way of life he KNOWS he will enjoy.
-The goal is absolutely secondary: it is the functioning toward the goal which is important.
+The goal is absolutely secondary: it is the functioning of the goal which is important.